Axedale

-Axedale is a small town in Victoria, Australia.
+Axedale is a town in Victoria, Australia.
 It is located on the McIvor Highway, in the City of Greater Bendigo, east of Bendigo.
 It was surveyed and proclaimed in 1861.
-At the 2016 census, Axedale had a population of 802.
+At the 2021 census, Axedale had a population of 984.

-The town is nestled alongside the Campaspe River which feeds out of Lake Eppalock (about 20 minutes drive away).
-It has a golf course, tennis courts, a school, a pub and a convenience store/petrol station.
-It lies between Heathcote and Bendigo.
-Axedale has at least four churches, approximately one for every 220 residents of the town.
-In years past, it was host to The Titanic Museum, a home-based museum notable for charging fees to behold a 90 cm replica of the famous vessel.
+The town is nestled alongside the Campaspe River which feeds out of Lake Eppalock.
+It has a golf course, tennis courts, a school, a pub, cafe, and a convenience store/petrol station.
+It lies along the Campaspe river crossing of McIvor Highway between Heathcote and Bendigo.

 The Post Office opened on 21 April 1862.
 The town was served by the Axedale railway station on the Heathcote railway line from 1888 until 1941.

+On Christmas Day 1929, the town was hit by a tornado that grew to a maximum width of 3 km (1.86 miles) wide.
+At the time one of the widest tornadoes in the world, no injuries or deaths were reported and the storm officially remains unrated by Australia's Bureau of Meteorology.

 The town was the end point of the O'Keefe Rail Trail from Bendigo along the former railway reservation.
 In 2015, work was completed on extending the rail trail from Axedale to Heathcote.
 As part of the Campaspe River crossing, an underpass for the Rail Trail was also built under the McIvor Highway.

 Golfers play at the Axedale Golf Club on Mitchell Street.

 Historic Places of Axedale

 The Axedale Tavern

 The Axedale Tavern was first established in 1855 By Feliks Drake along with three others from Ireland.
-After two years, Feliks Drake bought out the others and named the Tavern, Drakes Hotel and this was the name for almost a century until the business was bought by Dutchy and Corrine in 2010.
-These owners did many renovations to modernise and keep the historical charm of the building as well as renaming the Tavern to The Axedale Tavern.
+After two years, Feliks Drake bought out the others and named the Tavern, Drakes Hotel and this was the name for almost a century until the business was renamed to The Axedale Tavern.